 Server Name Indication (SNI)

-With SNI, you can use the Barracuda Web Application Firewall to assign any number and any type of certificates (single, wildcard or SAN) to a single Barracuda Web Application Firewall Service.
-SNI support applies only to Services with type HTTPS.
+With SNI, you can use the Barracuda Web Application Firewall to assign any number and type of certificates (single, wildcard, or SAN) to a single Barracuda Web Application Firewall service.
+SNI support applies only to HTTPS services.

 The SNI extension supported browsers are:

 - Firefox 2.0 and higher

 - IE 7 and higher on Windows Vista and higher

 - Safari 5.17 on Windows 7

 - Google Chrome 6 or higher on Windows 7